 What is EMDR and how can it help?

-EMDR or eye movement desensitisation reprocessing is a therapeutic approach which was founded and developed by Francine Shapiro, an American Psychologist, researcher and teacher.
+EMDR or eye movement desensitisation reprocessing is a therapeutic approach that was founded and developed by Francine Shapiro, an American Psychologist, researcher and teacher.
 EMDR is a relatively new psychotherapeutic approach, but it has been practised and developed for at least 25 years.

 Legend has it that Francine Shapiro stumbled across EMDR one day when she was walking in the woods.
 Shapiro noticed that as she was thinking about some difficult thoughts, her eyes were moving from side to side.
 Shapiro then developed her idea that moving the eyes from side to side might stimulate the memory networks, and help the mind to make a connection between stressful/traumatic memories and more positive, adaptive information.
 By accessing adverse memories through stimulation of the left and right hemispheres of the brain, a person could process information more effectively, thus creating more adaptive memory networks which would, in turn, lead to symptom reduction.